Stella Maris (1918 film): Plot

-Stella Maris (Mary Pickford) was born paralyzed and is unable to walk.
+Stella Maris was born paralyzed and is unable to walk.
 Her wealthy guardians try to prevent her from being exposed to all the bad that is happening in the world.
 She is not allowed to leave her room in a London mansion and is bound to her bed.
 Her door even has a sign on it which says: "All unhappiness and world wisdom leave outside.
 Those without smiles need not enter."
 Stella has no idea a war is going on in the world and that there are poor and hungry people.

-John Risca (Conway Tearle) is a well-known journalist and a friend of the family.
+John Risca is a well-known journalist and a friend of the family.
 He has been unhappily married to Louise for six years now and frequently visits Stella.
 John wants Stella to think he is perfect and lies about being unmarried.
-Louise, meanwhile, wants a servant in her house and hires orphan Unity Blake (also Mary Pickford).
+Louise, meanwhile, wants a servant in her house and hires orphan Unity Blake.
 Unity is uneducated and has been deprived and mistreated for her entire life.
 This resulted in her being afraid of everyone.

 One night, a drunk Louise orders Unity to get some groceries.
 Unity does what she is told and on her way back, the food is stolen by kids.
 She returns to the home only to be beaten by an outraged Louise.
 Unity is severely hurt and Louise gets arrested.
 It is announced she will have to serve three years in prison.
 John is kinder to Unity and adopts her.
 Unity is very grateful and falls in love with him.
 John himself is only interested in Stella.
 John wishes Unity to be raised at the Blount's residence, but they don't want her.
 They prevent her from meeting Stella, fearing Stella will notice there are suffering people in the world.
 They finally convince John to raise Unity at Aunt Gladys' house.
 However during one visit at the Blount residence, Unity catches the family dog taking a silk jacket belonging to Gladys and chases after him to get it back and avoid trouble.
 She catches it in Stella's room, but before she can leave, Stella asks her to come in.
 She notices some resemblance that Unity has to her, despite her simple looks.
 They slowly start becoming friends and get to know each other.
 However, the nurse catches Unity in Stella's room and tells her to leave.